telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/hide-columns-by-clicking-the-headers.md

 # Hide Columns on Clicking the Headers and Restore Them on Clicking a Button

-The following example demonstrates how to hide columns and sub-columns in a Kendo UI Grid when working in AngularJS applications by clicking the column headers and restore the hidden columns later by clicking a button.
+Your AngularJS project might require you to hide Grid columns and sub-columns by clicking the column headers and, then, restore the hidden columns by clicking a button.

+The following example demonstrates how to achieve this behavior.

 ###### Example